CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ![Access-virtual-Desktop](images/desktop/desktop-4.png)

-These are the main working space features:
+When you open connection to your Virtual Machine, a graphical Liunx Desktop opens to your browser.
+When you access the virtual Desktop for the first time, you will be able to see the getting started pane, from which you can, for example, adjust the screen resolution.

+After that you can work in this Desktop much like in a normal linux linux desktop: From the applications menu bar (top left corner), you can access several pre-installed programs.
+For example, Open Office, image viewing applications, video player, Jupiter Notebook etc. You can also open a terminal and use linux from command line.

+To start using R-Studio please check the paragraph below.

+Each user, connecting the virtual machine will have their personal account and Desktop in the virtual machine.
+Each user has also a private home directory but all users are able to access files that are moved to the **Shared-directory** in the desktop ( _/shared-directory_ in command line use).

+There are several security related features in the Virtual Machine running in SD Desktop that makes it bit different from as standard Linux based Virtual Machinnes.
+These include:

-* the computing environment (visible from your browser) is isolated from the internet;
+* the computing environment (visible from your browser) is isolated from the internet.
+You can for example open a Firefox web browser, but you are not able to access any site in internet.
+This same applies to all tools that ned to use services over the internet: they don't work.

+* you can access or import data in the virtual Desktop only using the Data Gateway application (see below for more information);

-* the copy-paste function from your computer/laptop to the browser visualizing your virtual Desktop is entirely disabled for security reasons;
+* the copy-paste function from your computer/laptop to the browser visualizing your virtual Desktop is entirely disabled for security reasons.
+You can anyhow copy-paste data inside your Desktop.

-* when you access the virtual Desktop for the first time, you will be able to see the getting started pane, from which you can, for example, adjust the screen resolution;

 * from the applications menu bar (top left corner), you can access several pre-installed programs.
 For example, Open Office, picture/image/ viewing applications, video/audio player, Jupiter Notebook etc. To start using R-Studio please check the paragraph below.

-* you can access or import data in the virtual Desktop using the Data Gateway application (see below for more information);

-*only  files saved in the **Shared-directory**  can be changed or edited simultaneously by all the members of the same CSC project;
+You can close connection to your virtual machine in two ways:

+1. Often the best way is just to close the browser window.
+This doesn't interfere the processes running in the desktop of your Virtual Machine.
+Thus when you reconnect to your own virtual machine specific Desktop, you have all you tools and interafces still open and you can just continue working.
-* as previously mentioned, you can **log out** from your computing environment at any moment (in the workspace view, top right corner of the browser, select your username and log out).
-Logging out will disconnect the work session.
-You will always be able to reaccess your Desktop after logging in to the SD Desktop service.
+2. Other option is to _log out_ from your Desktop (in the workspace view, top right corner of the browser, select your _username_ and _log out_).
+This  will close all applications in your desktop and disconnect the work session.
+A new Destop will be opened when you reconnect your Virtual machine again.

 !!!
 Note
     **Never use the lock or reboot buttons** in SD Desktop as you will not be able to connect to the Desktop again after that.